scindex/scindex/scindex.md

 ### Section: S07 - Fault Tolerance & Resilience
 _Ensures the system remains operational despite failures.
 Includes health monitoring, redundancy, and graceful degradation._

+- **S0700**: Fault Tolerance & Resilience Summary
+  - *Description*: A document that provides a high-level summary, overview, or architectural approach for the Fault Tolerance & Resilience section.

 - **S0710**: Health Monitoring & Watchdogs
   - *Description*: Mechanisms that monitor the state of system components and can trigger recovery actions if a component becomes unresponsive.